VerdantCap/Smart-Home-Energy-Monitoring-Backend/README.md

-# Smart Home Unified Service
+# Smart Home Energy Monitoring Backend

 A unified FastAPI service that combines Authentication, AI, and Telemetry functionality for the Smart Home Energy Monitoring system.